Jschles1/Jschles1.github.io/_posts/2017-12-23-building_a_flashcards_application_in_react_and_rails.markdown

 ![](https://i.imgur.com/5kf2miF.png)

-[Here's](https://github.com/Jschles1/react-rails-flashcards) a link to the GitHub repo to the project if you're interested in checking it out.
+[Here's](https://github.com/Jschles1/react-rails-flashcards) a link to the GitHub project repo if you're interested in checking it out.